Jamison Valley: Transport

-The closest railway stations to the valley is the Katoomba railway station, Leura railway station and Wentworth railway station, which are on the Blue Mountains Line.
+The closest railway stations to the valley is the Katoomba railway station, Leura railway station and Wentworth Falls railway station, which are on the Blue Mountains Line.

 The Great Western Highway is the main road that is proximate to the Jamison Valley.

 Katoomba Airfield is also located about 11.5 km by road from the Katoomba Central Business District.
 The airfield is currently closed to airplanes and helicopters.
 The site remains available for use by emergency services.